mazim-co/course_selector/README.md

 The purpose of this project is to help the Learning Team to decided wether an exiting course is worth to recolate in a new Learning Record Store or not.

 ## Hypotheses / Questions
-* Can we reduce the amount of excisting courses that needs to be relocation?
+Can we reduce the amount of excisting courses that needs to be relocation?
-* H null = Completion rate of a learning coure has no affect of the relocation activity.
+* $H_0$: Completion rate of a learning coure has no affect of the relocation activity.
-* H alternative = Completion rate has an affect.
+* $H_1$: Completion rate has an affect.

 ## Dataset
 * The dataset is build on multiple reports from the exicting software: